A recruitment review of China's financial markets for Q1 2018

 Last Friday on March 23, the China Merchant Group announced that it is going to separate its asset management business into an independent legal entity.
 In the circulated internal documents, some would read it as the leading financial services group wants to act as the first batch to react to the recent AMC new rules.
 Rumours also show that many others on the market to establish such entities soon.

-Our Forecast: the new legal entities/ departments are definitely going to increase the market need for the sales and operational side.
+The new legal entities/ departments are definitely going to increase need for the sales and operational side.
 The new legal entities may still shadow groups’ capabilities in terms of investment and research.
 Yet sales professionals from local mutual funds probably will face more calls from recruiters in the latter half of the year.

 As part of the RMB internationalisation movements, the local policymakers have longed to attract global payment/ settlement companies’ help to help boost the process.
 Among which, the belt-and-road & E-commerce businesses are playing huge roles since these are the two major transaction scenarios.